mlpack/mlpack/doc/embedded/crosscompile_example.md

 set(MLPACK_INCLUDE_DIRS ${MLPACK_INCLUDE_DIRS} ${CEREAL_INCLUDE_DIR})
 ```

+#### Setting up include directories and source files

-The last part of our CMake file consists of merging all of the above parts
+The last part of our CMake file consists of merging all of the above components
 together.
-Fist we are going to find the OpenMP package if the user defined the
+First we are going to find the OpenMP package if the user defined the
-variable above. and then we are going to start including the directories or our
+variable above, then we will start including the directories of our
 program.
-In
+You will need to do the same for your software if you are trying to
+integrate this example into an existing development, this should be done by
+defining an include variable using `set` directive or add them directly in
+`target_include_directories`.
+Regarding the source code, a similar process by either adding then to
+`add_executables` or by appending the source files to `SOURCES_FILES` variable.

+Finally do not forget to add any external library that you need to link against
+in `target_link_libraries`.

 ```c++
 # Detect OpenMP support in a compiler.
 If the compiler supports OpenMP, flags